magarciaprieto/podcast-player-app/README.md

 npm run serve
 ```

+This command will serve the application from the dist folder on the default port: `http://127.0.0.1:8080`.

 In case the previous commands failed, please install http-server globally:

 ```bash
 npm install -g http-server
 ```

+Please note that installing http-server globally requires Node.js and npm to be installed on your system.

+vbnet

 ## Additional Information